The 50 Golden Rules for Forming Healthy Habits

 And just like if you were to try to learn how to play the guitar, you would probably get guitar lessons – if you were looking to change your diet/exercise/stress levels, it would makes sense that you’d read up about your subject.

 That might mean reading books related to the change you’re trying to make.

 You could also join my online course Healthy Habits 101, where I guide you through the entire habit forming process, start to finish.
 You also get access to a discussion function, so you can connect with likeminded people who are serious about making changes.

 11. Thou shalt alter one’s surrounding environment to ensure it is conducive of making changes.
 Tweet This

-It’s unlikely you’re gonna maintain eating a healthy diet long term if your house is still full of processed foods…
+It’s unlikely you’re gonna maintain a healthy lifestyle long term if your house is still full of processed foods…

 It may seem kinda obvious when it’s put like that, but you’d be surprised how many people completely ignore their surrounding environment when they’re trying to make a change.
 It becomes an unnecessary uphill battle.